 NOTE: The Distribution Planning video is interactive.
 When visible, you may use the left menu to jump to specific topics within the video.

-At the time a participant decides to withdraw funds, they must complete a Distribution Form.
-A participant can elect:
+At the time a participant decides to withdraw funds, whether in-service (upon reaching age 59½) or post-service, they can elect:

-Roth 401(k): Upon reaching age 59 1/2, participants whose initial Roth contribution was more than five years ago can receive tax-free distributions (Qualified Distributions).
-Non-Qualified Distribution are subject to all applicable taxes and a 10% early withdrawal penalty.
+Roth 401(k): Upon reaching age 59½, participants whose initial Roth contribution was more than five years ago can receive tax-free distributions (Qualified Distributions).
+Non-Qualified distributions are subject to all applicable taxes and a 10% early withdrawal penalty.
 Funds can be rolled over to another Roth 401(k), Roth 457, Roth 403(b), or Roth IRA.

 IMPORTANT: The Deferred Compensation Plan is a low cost plan compared to retail IRA providers, therefore, participants should compare all fees before making any rollover decisions.
 If, however, you do choose to rollover, remember that you can always roll your money back to the NYCE IRA.
 The NYCE IRA has the benefit of the same investment options and, therefore, the same cost structure as the Deferred Compensation Plan.